Colombia has a burgeoning gay scene and, in many ways, is leading Latin America in LGBT rights.

 Attractions in Bogotá

-Being such a queer-friendly city, many of the attractions in Bogotá gay travelers will want to see are the top attractions in Bogotá anyway.
-All travelers in Bogotá should take caution in less-developed areas with valuables and take taxi’s or ride share apps (especially if you do not speak Spanish) at night – and always listen to local advice when exploring.
+Being such a queer-friendly city, many of the attractions in Bogotá gay travelers will want to visit are the top attractions in Bogotá anyway.
+All travelers in Bogotá should take caution in less-developed areas with valuables and take taxis or rideshare apps (especially if you do not speak Spanish) at night – and always listen to local advice when exploring.

 - Museo Botero – Housing the biggest collection of arguably Latin America’s most famous artist.
 If you’re about all things chubby – or just want to see some different art you can wander in for free.

 - Monserrate – Hike or cheat and take the funicular to the highest point in Bogotá.
-Perfect for sunset and with a variety of great restaurant with views like no other in town.
+Perfect for sunset and with a variety of great restaurants with views like no other in town.

-- Old Town Of Bogotá – While modern Bogotá might be chaotic and sprawling there is still a beautiful planned Spanish colonial core that has had an entire facelift in recent years and if now the best place in the city to wander and sip lattes.
+- Old Town Of Bogotá – While modern Bogotá might be chaotic and sprawling, there is still a beautiful planned Spanish colonial core that has had an entire facelift in recent years.
+It is the best place in the city to wander around, people watch and sip lattes.

 - Bogota Street Art – An exploding street art scene makes a visit to Bogotá all the more vivid and exciting.
 With so many examples and new pieces popping up, a Bogotá street art tour is the way to go!

 - Colombian National Museum – Simply the largest collection of art, history, and Colombian history in one place.
 The biggest museum in Colombia and the oldest – not to be missed!